CHN-beta/ovito/doc/manual/usage/viewports.rst

 The :guilabel:`Layout` submenu contains several functions that modify the current layout of viewport windows.
 OVITO creates 4 standard viewports by default, which are arranged in a 2-by-2 grid.
 You can add and remove viewport windows as needed, and adjust their relative positioning by dragging the separator lines between them with the mouse.
-OVITO Pro provides the option to render images and animations that shoow multiple views side by side, see the :ref:`Render all viewports <core.render_settings>` option.
+OVITO Pro provides the option to render images and animations that show multiple views side by side, see the :ref:`Render all viewports <core.render_settings>` option.